Ilievski-Daniel/cts-infrastructure/README.md

 ### Job: deploy

-This job runs on an ubuntu-latest runner and depends on the successful completion of the lint job.
-It performs the following steps:
+This job runs on the ubuntu-latest environment and is triggered only when the lint job is successful and the branch is main.

 1. Checkout code: Checks out the repository code using the ```actions/checkout@v2``` action.